Has the question “these kids have too much” ever crossed your mind? Or, things are “too easy” for these kids?

 If they are not growing in the most competitive environment, it would help for them to see what’s out there.
 I believe being exposed internationally is positive and helps the athlete to automatically push themselves.

 3. It’s essential that parents and coaches must be on the same page.

 Resilience starts way before you even started coaching the kid, it starts at home, how you educate the kid for life has a massive impact on the court as an athlete.
 Also what’s very important is what the kids see and hear at home.
-If they hear you whining, complaining and making excuses, they will follow your lead.
-Being healthy, positive examples is extremely important.
+If they hear you whining, complaining, and making excuses, they will follow your lead.
+Being healthy, positive examples are extremely important.

-Values in life as the fighting spirit, never give up or give everything you’ve got in every second on court are fundamentals for Resilience.
+Values in life as the fighting spirit, never give up, or give everything you’ve got in every second on the court are fundamentals for Resilience.